RichardHightower/parsers-in-java/README.md

 Dec 3rd (near midnight)

-Boon optimization once more.
+Boon optimization once more....
 Now Boon wins in every category and by a fairly wide margin.
+Boon has four parser for different types of buffers and an index overlay parser.
+It can parse direct from CharSequence, CharacterBuffer, StringBuilder, String, byte[] and char[].

 Preferred buffer test: